 The most crucial task for any organization is to make a move towards replacing old legacy systems with new and updated technologies.
-This shift can be troublesome and bring business processes to a halt if not achieved with care and this is where legacy systems modernizations come to rescue.
+This shift can be troublesome and bring business processes to a halt if not achieved with care and this is where legacy systems modernization come to the rescue.

-Simply put, the legacy system modernization are steps taken by companies towards updating their IT stack to support their business goals effectively.
+Simply put, legacy system modernization is a step taken by companies towards updating their IT stack to support their business goals effectively.
 Easy right?
-Easier said than done, this process involves strategizing, budgeting, prioritizing and planning on which sections to update and which ones to postpone looking at the dependency of their workforce on that system.
+Easier said than done, this process involves strategizing, budgeting, prioritizing, and planning on which sections to update and which ones to postpone looking at the dependency of their workforce on that system.
 Therefore, this is usually done in stages.
 Companies may choose to update all or some parts of their IT stacks at a time.
-Maybe a single software or tool to start with and depending on this the amount of money companies have to shell out also varies.
+Maybe a single software or tool to start with and depending on this the number of money companies have to shell out also varies.

 let’s look at the reasons to make this shift in a better manner.